bonomani/devmon/docs/TEMPLATES.md

 outputVaRow    : MATCH  : {outputName} /.*_VaN$/
 ```

-`outputFreqRow` will now contain the indexes of outputName that matched the
+`outputFreqRow` will contain as its values the indexes of outputName that matched the
 regular expression, e.g. 1,5,9,...
 `outputVaRow` will contain 2,6,10...
 To construct a table, use the chain transform to create repeaters using the